bad6e/portfolios/students/bret_doucette/20151120-bret-doucette-m3.markdown

 The good:

-* Working with someone Matt & Russell - both strong coders.
+* Working with Matt & Russell - both strong coders.
 I learned a lot from them!
 * Working on some advanced model logic.

 The bad: